 OTHER POPULAR AMERICAN CAKE RECIPES:

-Black Forest: Chocolate cake with kirsch (or Kirschwasser in Germany), a brandy-style liquor, or cherry water, that is clear un-aged brandy that is then distilled from the fermented juice of black morello cherries), cherries, and whipped cream.
+Black Forest: Chocolate cake with kirsch or Kirschwasser in Germany (a colorless brandy-style liquor distilled from the fermented juice of black morello cherries), cherries, and whipped cream is what makes black forest cake well known.
 You can use cherry liqueur which is less expensive and makes a sweeter, less high-alcohol-tasting cake.
 See cherry liqueur recipe.

 Blackout: Three layers of Chocolate Cake, filled with chocolate pudding or chocolate pastry cream, with cake crumbs on the sides or top and sides.
 This cake is also known as Brooklyn Blackout Cake.
 Bake four layers and use one layer for the crumbs.
 You can also bake three layers and use one for the crumbs.

 German Chocolate: Originally, the chocolate layers in German chocolate cake were made using dark baking chocolate squares.
 Nowadays, most recipes call for sweetened chocolate such as the bittersweet chocolate that you’ll find in this recipe.
 Often, the layers are filled and frosted with a mixture of evaporated milk and egg yolks along with coconut and pecans.
 This version contains butter, sugar, and heavy cream instead of evaporated milk and you have the choice of pecans, walnuts, or additional shredded coconut.

 Hummingbird – A layered cake made of banana, pineapple, and pecans (or walnuts if you choose) is frosted and filled with cream cheese frosting.
 This version, unlike its traditional counterparts, contains less fruit to lighten the cake.